|

 The difficulty for a number of SMEs is that the hardware/software may have been supplied by a small company that:

+The OIC has members and contacts that are prepared to assist organisations attain Y2K compliance with their existing software or advise SMEs of alternative cost options.
 It is envisaged that the Y2K Compliance Consortium Management Committee would act to ensure that there is a code of conduct and reasonable fees charged by consultants to assist SMEs attain Y2K compliance.
+This Management Committee would also endeavour to determine methods of confirming Y2K Compliance.

 This is the most difficult aspect for Y2K compliance to ensure that the software is Y2K compliant.
 Suppliers may give assurances and guaranties but there will be ways of checking and confirming Y2K compliance within each industry group.
+It is envisaged that the OICY2KCC will research and advise ways of checking Y2K compliance for its members.